k9mail/k9mail-docs/README.md

 ![](readme_images/screenshot_icon.png)

+Newer version of Android Studio prompt you for a location to save.

-The screenshot will be saved in a default location, which can be found in the settings (click the botton "..." icon, then "Settings" -> "Screenshot Save Location")
+Otherwise the screenshot will be saved in a default location, which can be found in the settings (click the botton "..." icon, then "Settings" -> "Screenshot Save Location")